by Margaret D. Mitchell

 This life-sustaining priority is often the opposite of how we think in the world or how we think as women in caring for others.
 Too often, we serve everyone else and accept the little bit of time and energy that remains.
 Sometimes, we even give God the leftovers.
 We think we’re being unselfish by putting the needs of others before our own, but the truth is that we’re putting people and daily responsibilities before God.
 We end up running on empty because we’re not taking the time to sit and sup with the Lord.

-Interestingly enough, in an aircraft decompression, the time between a person’s full ability to function and their inability to function is called the “time of useful consciousness.”
-This raises the question, “How useful are we?”
-Are we filled up with the richness of His presence, or are we depleted?
+In an aircraft decompression, the time between a person’s full ability to function and their inability to function is called the “time of useful consciousness.”
+This raises the question, “How useful are we in daily life?”
+Are we filled up with the richness of God's presence, or are we depleted?
 It may help to be reminded that our lives were bought with a price.
 Therefore, this resource of time God gave us is not our own.
 It may also help to remember that Christ did only what The Father called Him to do.
 What things are we doing that God didn’t call us to do?
 What tasks are draining life out of us?

 Isaiah 55:2 asks, “Why spend money [resources] on what is not bread [life], and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and your soul will delight in the richest of fare.”